root-project/web/manual/adding_a_class_to_root/index.md

 ### Calling the ClassImp macro

-Call the `ClassImp` macro to give your class Run Time Type Identification (RTTI) and full I/O capabilities.
+Call the `ClassImp` macro to give your class run time type identification (RTTI) and full I/O capabilities.
 In addition, you can generate properly documentation for your class using [THtml](https://root.cern/doc/master/classTHtml.html).

 Add the following line to your class header file: